Finding My Footing When Navigating New Terrain

 Taking Back Control Over My Moving Limbs at Dystonia Zoo Walk Providence

-This Saturday, my husband and I are heading to Roger Williams Zoo in Providence, RI, for the very first time, and I can’t even explain how much I’m looking forward to this unique experience.
-It’s been more than a decade since I last visited a major zoo, but getting the chance to have close-up encounters with snow leopards and giraffes isn’t the main reason that I’m itching to get to Providence. … [Read more...]
+This Saturday, my husband and I are heading to Roger Williams Zoo in Providence, RI, for the very first time.
+I can’t even explain how much I’m looking forward to this unique experience.
+It’s been more than a decade since I last visited a major zoo, but getting the chance to have close-up encounters with snow leopards and giraffes isn’t even the main reason that I’m itching to get to Providence. … [Read more...]

 Dr Farias Reveals How to Recover Control Of Our Brains and Bodies to Redefine Thriving With Dystonia